Artwork on cover by DeVon;

 Milena by Nadjedah Gilbert 48 x 72 on exhibit with La Galerie Perkins at LA Art Show; photo by Brooke Harker; courtesy of ETG

-Next on my list of art – to fall in love with, the work of photographer Patricio Reig exhibited by Pigment Gallery out of Barcelona, Spain and Paris.
+Next on my list of art is “to fall in love with, by photographer Patricio Reig.
+Pigment Gallery out of Barcelona, Spain and Paris exhibited this piece.
 Originally from Argentina, Reig resides in Milan and shares works of analog photography printed in pigments on various old documents.
 When I encountered his depictions of empty shoes on old documents, there was something fascinating in what he created that made my heart sing.

 What art fair experience would be complete without notable pop art.
 This year the large-scale portrait of Audrey Heburn, “Audrey Halo” (84”x 84” -mixed media on canvas) by DeVon Stanfield conveyed a level of elegance and sophistication that she was known for.
 This piece sparkled.
 I also recommend watching the video about DeVon’s art on his website, linked in lineage as an artmaker to Andy Warhol.
 However, this portrait of Audrey spoke to me more than Warhol’s work ever did.
 See cover image for this artwork by DeVon Stanfield.

-As I near the end of my LA Art Week treasure hunt findings, there are two artists whose work I would have taken home had I budgeted 30K for art during this time.
+As I near the end of my LA Art Week treasure hunt findings, there are two other artists whose work I loved.
+I would have taken home had I budgeted 30K for art during this time.

 A collection of paintings by Irina Cumberland including “Soul House” (72”x 60” – oil on canvas) with Arcadia Contemporary Gallery; photo by Brooke Harker; courtesy of ETG

-I would have loved to buy a water painting for my sister by artist Irina Cumberland on exhibit with Arcadia Contemporary Gallery.
-In particular, her painting that spoke to my soul happened to be named, “Soul House” (72”x 60” – oil on canvas).
+I would have loved to buy a water painting for my sister.
+The artwork was by artist Irina Cumberland on exhibit with Arcadia Contemporary Gallery.
+In particular, her painting that spoke to my soul was named, “Soul House” (72”x 60” – oil on canvas).
 In looking up more about the artist on-line, I found myself in tears as I read her story.
-Originally from the Ukraine, Cumberland experienced such a difficulty being away from her mom and sister when she moved to the U.S. that her walks on the beach by the water were the only thing that calmed her when she missed them so much.
-Now she finds that painting water brings her to a place of peace and calm, the energy she wants to put into the world especially at a time when her native country is at war.
+Originally from the Ukraine, when she moved to the U.S., Cumberland experienced difficulty being away from her mom and sister.
+However her walks on the beach by the water were the only thing that calmed her.
+Now she finds that painting water brings her to a place of peace and calm.
+The energy she wants to put into the world especially at a time when her native country is at war.

-Finally, the painting I would have purchased for myself immediately was, “Imagine White Horse/series 1” (36” x 36” -oil on canvas) by artist Christine Seo with Studio Artego out of New York.
+Finally, the painting I would have purchased for myself immediately was, “Imagine White Horse/series 1.”
+Artist Christine Seo with Studio Artego out of New York created this stunning work.
 There is a magic in this horse painting that made something in my heart dance and celebrate.

 “Imagine White Horse/series 1” (36” x 36” -oil on canvas) by Christine Seo with Studio Artego; photo by Brooke Harker; courtesy of ETG